IBM/SalesEnablement-test-repo/docs/Part 5/02 Access-instance.md

    ![](_attachments/StartCloudShell-new.png)

 ???
-Error "Get an error openingIBM Cloud Shell?"
+Error "Get an error opening IBM Cloud Shell?"

     If the following error occurs when attempting to open IBM Cloud Shell, fix it by either deleting the browser cookies for cloud.ibm.com and log back into cloud.ibm.com, or try using a private/incognito browser window.